yamunariver/English/README.md

 #  Tell them what you did to turn the situation around.
 #  they will be like that until will they get you know you better
 #  In the first couple times I was litle bit ` `, then again I got used to it
+#  I'm original from india ...but now I'm based in `country name`